-The Ophaboom Theatre Company:
+The Columbina Theatre Company:

-In its earliest form (in 16th century Italy), Commedia dell'Arte married the rough entertainments of traveling street peddlers with the classicism of Greco-Roman drama and the masks of Venetian Carnival -- using stock characters to create a vibrant, slap- stick, highly physical (and often subversively political) form of comedy theatre.
+In its earliest form (in 16th century Italy), Commedia dell'Arte married the rough entertainments of traveling street peddlers with the classicism of Greco-Roman drama and the masks of Venetian Carnival - using stock characters to create a vibrant, slap- stick, highly physical (and often subversively political) form of comedy theatre.
 Performed outdoors on high trestle stages in busy piazzas and market squares, Commedia was beloved by audiences all across medieval and Renaissance Europe.
 Its themes can be found time and time again in the works of Shakespeare, Moliere and other great European dramatists.

-Drawing on medieval theatre, trickster tales, and Commedia's origins, Ophaboom set out to create a contemporary style of Commedia dell'Arte that would resonate with modern audiences of all ages.
-Working in four languages (sometimes all in the same show!), the company has performed extensively throughout the British Isles and all across Europe, as well as traveling as far afield as North America and Southeast Asia.
-Ophaboom has been written about in books and journals, studied at drama schools, and is widely regarded as the leading Commedia troupe in England today.
+In 1990, Howard co-founded The Ophaboom Theatre Company in partnership with Geoff Beale, Drawing on medieval theatre, trickster tales, and Commedia's origins, they set out to create a contemporary style of Commedia that would resonate with modern audiences.
+Working in four languages (sometimes all in the same show!), they spent the better part of two decades touring extensively throughout the British Isles, across continental Europe, and as far afield as North America and Southeast Asia, establishing themselves as England's premier Commedia company.